Chapter 1 Week 1

 • unit of analysis

-From your readings you should also be comfortable with:
+From your readings, you should also be comfortable with the following:

 • reliability